secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 8. The **Resource filter/mapper** property accepts a JavaScript function that is executed for each resource detected by the tracker.
 The function receives a single `resource` argument, which is the resource object.
 The function must return either the resource object or `null`.
 If the function returns `null`, the resource will be filtered out and will not be tracked.
 In our case, we're filtering out all resources that do not contain sso in their URL.
 You can learn more about resource filter/mapper scripts in the [**Annex: Resource filter/mapper script examples**](#annex-resource-filtermapper-script-examples) section.
 9. Now, click on the **Save** button to save the tracker.
-10. Click the **Fetch resources** button to re-fetch web page resources.
-Once the tracker has re-fetched resources, only a couple of resources with `sso` in the URL will appear in the resources grid.
+10. Click the **Update** button to re-fetch web page resources.
+Once the tracker has re-fetched resources, only about half of the previously extracted resources will appear in the resources grid.

 Watch the video demo below to see all the steps mentioned earlier in action: